auusui/auusui.github.io/essays/x-ray-scraper.md

  x(['ul'], ['li'])
 ```

 Other attributes are crawling, scoping, and filtering.
 By using them together, the search becomes even better because it helps with being more specific with what you want out of the website.
 What helped me understand how to use the different properties was Matthew Muellerʻs [GitHub page](https://github.com/matthewmueller/x-ray).
-It shows examples of the selector (simple string selector), collections (selects an object), arrays (selects an array), collections of collections (selects an array of objects), and array of arrays (selects an array of arrays).
+It shows examples of the selector (simple string selector), collections (selects an object), arrays (selects an array), collections of collections (selects an array of objects), and an array of arrays (selects an array of arrays).
 Overall, I think that X-Ray was a great experience for trying out scraping for the first time.